 The driver needs your updated contact info

 Nothing is more frustrating—or potentially dangerous—than a bus driver being unable to reach you in an emergency.
 Make sure your numbers are updated on the driver’s emergency contact card.
-And make sure you know how to create an in-case-of-emergency plan.

 Driving the short bus is a perk

 Drivers gain seniority just like everyone else, and they earn more; plus, in some districts the senior drivers graduate to smaller, van-type buses, which means fewer students.
 In addition, they sometimes get to have a bus monitor to ride with them to keep things under control while they drive.